lydell/elm-watch/README.md

 In short, you _can_ use a simple `ws://` together with `https://` in _some_ cases.
 But to get things working all the time, you would have to create a certificate and add it to your computer OS and phone OS so it becomes trusted for real.
 Which is a bit annoying.
 If you are doing that and would like to be able to configure elm-watch to use that certificate as well (with `wss://`), please let me know!
 Until then, elm-watch keeps things simple and _always_ uses `ws://`.

+### Comparison to other tools

-## elm-watch vs generic watcher tools
+### elm-watch vs generic watcher tools

 There are many CLI programs that let you watch for file changes and then run a given command.
 So you could listen for changes to `.elm` files (as well as `elm.json`) and have `elm make src/Main.elm --output build/main.js` as the command to run.
 Can’t get much simpler, right?
 What does elm-watch bring to the table then?
 Here are some interesting points to better understand what value elm-watch can bring:

 - **Timing control.** What happens when files change faster than `elm make` runs?
 Like, if you happen to save a lot in the editor, refactor across files or switch git branches?
 Maybe the `elm make` calls queue up – and take a lot of extra time to complete – or maybe some events are dropped and you end up with out-of-date compilation error messages. elm-watch waits a couple of milliseconds after each file change event to let things settle before compiling.
 And if even more files change while compiling, _one_ new compilation is triggered.

-- **Multiple targets.** Your project grows bigger, and suddenly don’t have just `src/Main.elm` but also `src/Admin.elm` and maybe some other apps.
+- **Multiple targets.** Your project grows bigger, and suddenly you don’t have just `src/Main.elm` but also `src/Admin.elm` and maybe some other apps.
 Do you just update the command to `elm make src/Main.elm --output build/main.js; elm make src/Admin.elm --output build/main.js`?
 Now you have many problems:

   - **Wasteful compilation.** If you change `src/AdminHelpers.elm`, `src/Main.elm` will be compiled first even though it most likely does not depend on `AdminHelpers`. elm-watch parses the `import`s of your Elm files to know which files affects which targets, and only recompile what’s needed.
   - **Unfortunate ordering.** When you change `src/Shared.elm` (which is used by both targets), you have to wait for `src/Main.elm` to finish compiling before seeing changes to `src/Admin.elm`.
 The Elm compiler is fast, but the more targets you have the more it adds up. elm-watch compiles the app you interacted with most recently first.